MyRetroStore/BBC-Master-ROM-Tester/README.md

 An Arduino Mega shield to read and verify the BBC Master 1MBit ROM and compares the ROM images to known CRC-32 values for various ROMs.

 ## Introduction
 Modern EPROM programmers like the TL866 are unable to read the 28 pin 1Mbit ROM used in the BBC Master.
-If you are troubleshooting BBC Masters and you don't have a known good BBC Master to test the ROM in, this makes it difficult to troubleshoot.
+If you are troubleshooting a BBC Master and you don't have a known good BBC Master to test the ROM in, this makes it difficult to troubleshoot.

 I built a shield for the Arduino Mega 2560 which reads the ROM and compares the CRC-32 hash values to know good ROMs found on the internet with a option of displaying the contents of the ROM via the Arduino IDE serial monitor.